 What’s it like for solo travellers?

 Many people have taken part without knowing any one else before they arrived: all have said how much they enjoyed it.
 Sharing a table and good conversation with others is very much part of the Italian experience!
-There’s no pressure to stay in the group for evening meals, but no one is left to eat alone unless they choose to.
+There’s no pressure to stay in the group for evening meals.

 Shall I read up in advance?
 Any suggestions?